2018 American Innovation Dollar Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 2019 - Present

 The Denver Mint’s Position A MS68 commanded $499, while Position B in MS67 sold for $399.
-Among proof finishes, the 2018-S Reverse Proof PR70 First Strike stands out with $331.
+Among proof finishes, the 2018-S Reverse Proof PR70 First Strike stands out at $331, and a rare Chicago ANA-designated Reverse Proof PR70 has appeared on the market asking over $1,000.

 These Washington Patent dollars mark the series’ inaugural release.
 High-grade certified examples consistently attract strong bidding from collectors seeking pristine condition coins from this historic first issue.

-History of The 2018 American Innovation Dollar
+2018 American Innovation Dollar History and Background

 The American Innovation $1 Coin Act moved swiftly through Congress in summer 2018.
 The Senate approved the legislation on June 20, followed by House passage on June 27.
 President Donald Trump signed it into law on July 18, 2018.

 It officially launched on December 14, 2018, with a single introductory coin.
 This inaugural piece featured George Washington’s signature, commemorating his role in signing the first American patent on July 31, 1790.
-The design included stylized gears representing industry and innovation, alongside an emblematic eagle.

 Also Read: Top 100 Rarest Silver Dollar Coins Worth Money (Most Expensive)

-Is You 2018 American Innovation Dollar Rare?
+Is Your 2018 American Innovation Dollar Rare?

 2018-P Washington-Signed 1st Patent Position A American Innovation Dollar